lynnaloo/xtuple-dashboard/README.md

 Clone this fork of the `xtuple-dashboard` respository to a directory on your host machine:

     host $ git clone https://github.com/<your-github-username-here>/xtuple-dashboard.git
-    host $ cd xtuple-dashboard

-### Setup Vagrant ###

-- In the `Vagrantfile`, ensure that the `sourceDir` variable to matches the location of the cloned xTuple source code: `sourceDir = "../../dev"`
-  - This path should be relative to the location of the Vagrantfile

-### Install VirtualBox Guest Additions Plugin

-    host $ vagrant plugin install vagrant-vbguest

 ### Connect to the Virtual Machine ###